 The accompanying tips can offer you some assistance with avoiding jellyfish stings:

 - Get data about conditions.
-Converse with lifeguards, nearby inhabitants or authorities in a neighbourhood before swimming or making the dive in seaside waters, particularly in zones where jellyfish are basic.
+Converse with lifeguards, nearby inhabitants or authorities in a neighborhood before swimming or making the dive in seaside waters, particularly in zones where jellyfish are basic.

 - Avoid water amid jellyfish season.
 Try and avoid swimming in water when the jellyfish number rise.